learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

-# Deploying a Rails-React App to Heroku
+# Deploying a Rails-React App to Render

 ## Learning Goals

 - Understand the React build process and how to serve a React app from Rails
 - Understand challenges of client-side routing in a deployed application
-- Deploy a Rails API with a React frontend to Heroku
+- Deploy a Rails API with a React frontend to Render

 ## Introduction

-In the previous lesson, we deployed a small Rails API application to Heroku to learn how the deployment process works in general, and what steps are required to take the code from our machine and get it to run on a server.
+In the previous lesson, we deployed a small Rails API application to Render to learn how the deployment process works in general, and what steps are required to take the code from our machine and get it to run on a server.